Entry Submission

 1. How to Enter?

 Submitting your entries for the SPARK Awards is simple and completely online.
-The entry submission deadline is 4 June 2025 (Wed) at 6pm.
+The entry submission extended deadline is 17 July 2026 (Fri) at 6pm.

 To ensure that your entries are submitted successfully and are given the attention they deserve, here are a few items to take note of when preparing your entries.